chmelynski/hyperdeck-server/design.md

 #### Canvas

 It is desirable to have a WYSIWYG document display that can be exported to PDF.
 To implement this, Hyperbench has a canvas library that translates HTML Canvas commands to PDF commands.
-Client code can just use the HTML Canvas interface, and the commands will both draw to a `&lt;canvas&gt;` element on screen as well as be converted to PDF commands and stored in a shadow PDF file.
+Client code can just use the HTML Canvas interface, and the commands will both draw to a `<canvas>` element on screen as well as be converted to PDF commands and stored in a shadow PDF file.

 Canvas also has limited SVG support, but this has been neglected in favor of PDF.

+##### Fonts

+##### Transformations

+One of the important tasks the canvas must handle is dealing with coordinate transformations.
+There are many sources of coordinate transformations:

+1. The `<canvas>` origin is at the top left, whereas the PDF origin is at the bottom left.
+This requires a transform from the very start.
+ a.
+Of course, this means that the PDF y-axis is flipped, which means that the PDF will draw text upside down - to avoid this you have to re-flip the y-axis with a text coordinate transformation (the Tm command, I believe).
+2. The different scales - all user drawing commands are denominated in cubits, which then must be transformed into pixels and points.
+The commands basically diverge - one copy gets transformed into pixels and ultimately CanvasRenderingContext2D calls, and another copy gets transformed into points and implemented via PDF drawing commands.
+3. User code can have arbitrary transformations, which must play nicely with the transforms in #1 and #2.

+##### Mathjax

+There is some support for MathJax via the `drawMath()` function.
+I've managed to keep asynchronity out of this app otherwise, but MathJax introduces it, and so it taints the whole process of drawing the document.
+Calls to drawMath unfortunately do not draw directly onto the canvas, but rather are sent to MathJax.
+The SVG shapes returned to the callback are then translated to canvas commands (this was implemented before I knew about Path2D, so it could be rewritten to be much shorter - still need to parse and deal with transformations, though) and drawn on screen / on PDF.

 ### Document components